dikortis/LetsTalkETC/Episodes/Episode_9.md

 say you know a facebook and a
-decentralized facebook I think privacy could be a tiebreaker for sure you know mm I think I think it does count for something for people but in reference to like signal and whatsapp just the network effect that whatsapp has the
+decentralized facebook I think privacy could be a tiebreaker for sure you know
+I think it does count for
+something for people but in reference to like signal and whatsapp just the network effect that whatsapp has the